sivel/bonding/README.md

         --nopeers          Do not run the peers portion of this utility

       Unattended:
+        --automated        Whether to run this command automated, this is different from unattended which requires information
-        --unattend         Whether to run this command unattended --bond=BOND        The bonded master interface name
+                           about how to configure the bond.
+This option requires no additional options and will ignore them --unattend         Whether to run this command unattended --bond=BOND        The bonded master interface name.
+Required when using --unattend
+        --ip=IP            The IP address to use in the bond.
+Required when using --unattend
+        --netmask=NETMASK  The Netmask to use in the bond.
+Required when using --unattend
-        --mode=MODE        The bonding mode to be used --ip=IP            The IP address to use in the bond --netmask=NETMASK  The IP address to use in the bond --gateway=GATEWAY  The default gateway to use for the system, if this is specified, the gateway and gateway dev will be updated --iface=IFACE      The interfaces to be used in the bond, specify multiple times for multiple interfaces
+        --iface=IFACE      The interfaces to be used in the bond, specify multiiple times for multiple interfaces.
+Required when using --unattend
+        --gateway=GATEWAY  The default gateway to use for the system, if this is specified, the gateway and gateway dev will be updated.
+                           default: none
+        --mode=MODE        The bonding mode to be used. default: active-backup

 Bugs
 ----